Return to Public School

 Q. I’ve just started homeschooling and I may send my teen back to high school next year.
 I am looking for an accredited curriculum.
 What do you suggest?

-A. Whether a curriculum is accredited or non-accredited is not critical to homeschooling success in terms of the quality of your child’s education and his or her graduation.
-Parents plan the high school course of study and implement the curriculum they choose, and then issue a parent-signed diploma when the course of study is complete.
-Homeschool graduates have no difficulty getting into college, the military, or job market when they have a homeschool transcript, good ACT or SAT scores, and a diploma—an accredited curriculum is not a factor.
+Accreditation is not critical to homeschooling success in terms of the quality of your child’s education and his or her graduation.
+Parents plan the high school course of study, implement the curriculum they choose, and then issue a parent-signed diploma when the course of study is complete.
+Homeschool graduates have no difficulty getting into college, the military, or the job market when they have a homeschool transcript, good ACT or SAT scores, and a parent-signed diploma.
 Home instruction is recognized and accepted as a quality, alternative form of education.

 The teen years can be very challenging in many ways.
 I encourage you to consider continuing to homeschool during the high school years.
 You can gear the curriculum to your teen’s interests and strengths.
 Co-ops offer classes for some of the more difficult subjects, and some offer sports and social activities.
-You’ll find there are many academic and social benefits when you homeschool during high school (see www.heav.org).
+You’ll find many academic and social benefits when homeschooling during high school (see www.heav.org).